K–12 education: Philippines

-K–12 implementation in the Philippines started on May 20, 2008 during the administration of President Gloria Macapagal Arroyo with the filing of Omnibus Education Reform Act of 2008 by Mar Roxas and further emphasized by 2008 ASEAN Charter on December 15, 2008.
-As part of the 9-year process of the new curriculum, Kindergarten became mandatory on June 6, 2011, during the presidency of Arroyo's successor Benigno Aquino III, as a requirement for the effectivity of K–12 and phasing out the 1945–2017 K–4th Year system on April 24 of the following year.
-The new curriculum then became effective at the said date of April 2012 starting with School Year (SY) 2012–2013.
+K–12 implementation in the Philippines started on May 20, 2008, during the administration of President Gloria Macapagal Arroyo with the filing of Omnibus Education Reform Act of 2008 by Mar Roxas, and further emphasized by the 2008 ASEAN Charter on December 15, 2008.
+As part of the 9-year process of the new curriculum, Kindergarten became mandatory on June 6, 2011, during the presidency of Arroyo's successor Benigno Aquino III, as a requirement for the effectivity of K–12 and the phasing out the 1945–2017 K–4th Year system on April 24 of the following year.
+The new curriculum then became effective on the said date of April 2012, starting with School Year (SY) 2012–2013.
 To maintain K–12's continuity, the Kindergarten Education Act of 2012 and Enhanced Basic Education Act of 2013 (Republic Act Nos.
 10157 and 10533) were signed into law by President Benigno Aquino III on January 20, 2012 and May 15, 2013, respectively.
-The K–12 process spanned for 9 years and three Philippine presidents from Arroyo on May 2008 until K–4th Year was entirely phased out during the administration of Rodrigo Duterte on June 5, 2017.
+The K–12 process spanned for 9 years and three Philippine presidents from Arroyo in May 2008 until K–4th Year was entirely phased out during the administration of Rodrigo Duterte on June 5, 2017.
 It aimed to align the Philippine education system with international standards and better prepare students for employment, entrepreneurship, or higher education.

-The first cohort to complete the full 2008–2017 K–12 implementation and K–4th Year phaseout process graduated from senior high school in 2018.
+The first cohort to complete the full 2008–2017 K–12 implementation and K–4th Year phase-out process graduated from senior high school in 2018.

+In 2023, the K–10 Matatag curriculum was revised and piloted in 35 schools.
+In 2025, the SHS curriculum was revised and piloted in over 800 schools.
+Core subjects were reduced from 15 to 5, work-immersion hours were nearly doubled (from 340 to 640), and there was a stronger emphasis on practical and employability skills.